-The journey begins near Chicago’s iconic Buckingham Fountain, with an early breakfast of salmon Benedict or an apple and cheese omelet at Lou Mitchell’s Restaurant and Bakery.
+The journey begins with an early breakfast of salmon Benedict or an apple and cheese omelet at Lou Mitchell’s Restaurant and Bakery in downtown Chicago

-Stop in at Joliet’s Route 66 Welcome Center to plan your trip.
-Visits to the grand Rialto Square Theatre reveal its signature Greek, Roman and Byzantine architecture.
+Stop in at the Joliet Area Historical Museum’s Route 66 Welcome Center to plan your trip and get the scoop on the route's Muffler Men.
+Tours of the refurbished 1926 Rialto Square Theatre (Tuesdays only) reveal its Greek, Roman and Byzantine architecture.

 Restored 1930s service stations filled with vintage tools remain at Ambler Becker Texaco Gas Station in Dwight and at Odell’s Standard Oil Gas Station.

-The decor at themed Route 66 Hotel and Conference Center in Springfield consists of miniature cars, gas pumps and motorcycles (from $66).
+The decor at Springfield's Route 66 Hotel and Conference Center includes gas pumps and motorcycles.

-The Million Dollar Courthouse proves interesting for its architecture and stories of corruption.
+The Million Dollar Courthouse in Carlinville proves interesting for its architecture and tales of corruption.

 In Collinsville, check out the World’s Largest Catsup Bottle.

 More information: Route 66 (815) 844-4566; route66fest.com

 Save the date